Confluent Cloud Network on Google Cloud¶

 Depending on the availability of supported zones, you might only have three zones to select.

-Under DNS configuration, select Private DNS Resolution to resolve the private DNS name of the Confluent Cloud cluster to the private IP address of the cluster.
-If not selected, the private DNS name of the Confluent Cloud cluster requires public DNS Resolution to resolve the public IP address of the cluster.
+If Private DNS Resolution is not selected, the private DNS name of the Confluent Cloud cluster requires public DNS Resolution to resolve the private IP address of the cluster.

 Here is an example REST API request: